oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    ![Image showing interim migration status](./images/mig_status.png)

-   You can see the JOB_TYPE is MIGRATE which is different from the JOB_TYPE (EVAL)for the Database Migration Evaluation.
+   You can see the JOB_TYPE is MIGRATE which is different from the JOB_TYPE (EVAL)for the database migration evaluation.

    Continue to monitor the status until all phases have been completed with "COMPLETED" status as shown below.